18F/api-program/_includes/index.md

 ## What This Offers Your Agency
 * Production-ready APIs
 * Developer-friendly documentation
-* Training for agency staff and leadership on the role of APIs for your agency and how to maintain the program going forward.
+* Training for agency staff and leadership on the role of APIs for your agency and how to maintain the program going forward
 * Robust API analytics to understand how developers use your APIs

 ## Who Should Use This Program